Philosophy Sharing Foundation: Appreciation

 By its establishment, PSF introduced a new experience in Malta.
 Formerly, philosophical activities were restricted to academics somehow connected to the University of Malta.
 The foundation gave philosophy a wider audience.
 It involves the general public in philosophical discussions, and also offers evening courses to adult students.
-The foundation is a member of the International Federation of Philosophy Societies (FISP), and also of the Malta-EU Steering & Action Committee.
+The foundation is a member of the International Federation of Philosophy Societies (FISP).